batiste/django-page-cms/doc/introduction.rst

 ==================

-I recommend to `create a clone on github  <http://github.com/batiste/django-page-cms>`_ and make your modifications in your branch.
-There is a things that is nice to do:
+I recommend to `create a clone on github  <http://github.com/batiste/django-page-cms>`_ and make modifications in your branch.
+Please follow those instructions:

   * Add your name to the AUTHORS file.
   * Follow the pep08, and the ~79 characters rules.
   * Add new features in the `doc/changelog.rst` file.
   * Document how the user might use a new feature.
-  * It's better if a new feature is not activated by default but with a new setting.
+  * If a new feature is introduced, it should have a setting disabled by default.
   * Be careful of performance regresssion.
   * Write tests for any new code.
   * Every new CMS setting should start with PAGE_<something>